frklan/Teleport2Lobby/README.md

 $ cd Teleport2Lobby
 $ mvn package
 ````
-Copy the jar file from ```target``` to your bungee proxy server's plugin folder (N.B. the plugin will NOT work if copied to a SpigotMC server)
+Copy the jar file from ```target``` to your bungee proxy server's plugin folder (N.B. the plugin will NOT work if installed on a SpigotMC server)

 ## Running